 When a webmaster determines for himself how their website resources should appear in the reader’s browser.
 Whether it’s text data, images, scripts, CSS, or whatever the web page is serving.
 All processes performed by this webmaster take advantage of browser caching.

 That means when a user visits a web page for the first time.
-All unchanged text data, images are cached or stored in their web browser.
+All unchanged text data and images are cached or stored in their web browser.

 By doing this, visitors will have a better user experience with your website because the website will load faster.
 Because browsers don’t have to load entire websites all the time.